fudongbai/fudongbai.github.io/_posts/2018-11-29-benchmarking-android-with-workload-automation.md

 +        result.click();
      }
 ```
-After this, goto uiauto directory, execute ./build.sh and wait for build complete.
+After this, go to uiauto directory, execute ./build.sh and wait for build complete.

 ## applaunch